 - 12 September: New Zealand artillery fires poison-gas shells for the first time

-- 25 October: New Zealand artillery withdraws
+- 25 October: NZ artillery withdraws from the line

 - 18 November: British abandon offensive